vcellmike/sbgnbricks.github.io/pages/pd2af.md

 ## Development

-The planned development is planned in a stepwise manner and assumes the following milestones.
+The development is planned in a stepwise manner and assumes the following milestones.

 ### PD2AF Basic/Enhanced Automatic